wttech/jmeter-aem-templates/README.md

 * Tuned for Adobe AEM - preconfigured thread that activates page on author (to replicate page via author-publish-dispatcher path).
 Thread also presents how to authenticate to AEM Author instance and reuse CSRF token (works for AEM 6.2),
 * Preconfigured loggers - preconfigured Simple Data Writers for .csv, .xml and Influx database (for Live monitoring).
 * Other features:
-    * Think times with with parametrized Gaussian Random Timer,
+    * Think times with parametrized Gaussian Random Timer,
     * Test Profiles with User Defined Variables for different test environments,
     * HTTP Request configured for download embedded resources, parallel download and filtering out calls to 3rd parties domains,
     * Exemplary HTTP Requests (GET, POST) and Config Elements (Transaction and Throughput Controllers),